Black Hole Superradiance in Dynamical Chern-Simons Gravity: Superradiance in dCS gravity

 which allows us to separate the equation.
 More details can be found in Appendix \ref{LegendreRec}.

 The functions $h_{\ell,m}$ and $h_{\ell \pm 2,m}$ describe the radial behavior of the perturbation.
-As before, let us focus on the $\ell$th mode solution, since the $\ell \pm 2$ solutions can be found by taking $\ell \rightarrow \ell \pm 2$ and the appropriate coefficients.
+As before, let us focus on the $h_{\ell,m}$ solution, as the $h_{\ell \pm 2}$ solutions can be found by taking $\ell \rightarrow \ell \pm 2$ and the appropriate coefficients.
 Decoupling the three equations and writing everything in terms of z, we obtain \begin{widetext}

 \end{widetext} where the prefactors have been defined as $\Omega_1^\nz = 27 \omega^2 M^2/[r_{\p}^{6}(r\p - r_\m)^4]$, $\Omega_2^\nz =\omega^2M^2/(150528 r_{\p}^{7}(r_\p - r_\m)^4 )$, and $\tilde{A}$ and $\bar{A}$ are constant coefficients which are derived from the Legendre polynomial recurrence relation given by